To Do Today: Cool Off at Walden Pond

 At 103 feet deep, Walden Pond, officially known as Walden Pond State Reservation, is a glacial kettle-hole pond and the deepest natural body of fresh water in Massachusetts—consequently, the water stays (relatively) cool.
 The reservation is part of the Massachusetts State Parks system and is a designated National Historic Landmark.

 At the pond’s northeast corner, visitors can view the site of Thoreau’s cabin, where he lived from July 1845 to September 1847 (a replica of the cabin stands beside the parking lot).
-However, the house site and trails between the Walden Pond Visitor Center and the house site are temporarily closed for accessibility improvements.
+Thoreau wrote his first book, A Week on the Concord and Merrimack Rivers, during his stay at Walden Pond and that stay later inspired Walden.

-Through June 18, lifeguards are on duty only on weekends.
-After that, lifeguards will be on duty at the beach from 10 am to 6 pm through Labor Day.
+Lifeguards are on duty at the beach from 10 am to 6 pm through Labor Day.
 On weekends and most evenings, kayaks and canoes glide across the water, often trailing fishing lines.
 The pond is stocked annually with trout, but licensed anglers can also hope to catch sunfish, perch, and smallmouth bass.
 It’s important to note that dogs or other pets are not allowed in the park, nor are grills, camping, or alcoholic beverages.
 There are no trash cans on the beach, so guests must take their trash with them when they leave.
 It’s all about relaxation and drinking in the pristine views during your well-deserved day there.